open-wc/open-wc/packages/generator-open-wc/generators/starter-app/templates/static/README.md

 ## Scripts

+- `start` runs your app (`./index.html`), with a minimal express server directly from source (only works in modern browsers)
-- `start` runs your app with auto reload for development, it only works on browsers which support modules for faster builds
+- `start:dev` runs your app (`./src/index.html`) with auto reload for development with webpack, it only works on browsers which support modules for faster builds
 - `start:dev:es5` runs your app for development, it only works on browsers that don't support modules (IE11)
 - `build` builds your app for production and outputs it in the /dist folder
 - `start:build` runs your built app using a plain web server, to prove it works without magic 😃